A Robust Twin Parametric Margin Support Vector Machine for Multiclass Classification: Introduction

 \section{Introduction}

-Binary pattern classification is one of the most studied \emph{Machine Learning} (ML) tasks thanks to its wide variety of application.
-Despite deep learning is currently the state-of-the-art paradigm in binary classification, it does not guarantee a strong predictive accuracy when applied to tabular data (\cite{GunSepBaeOskLem2021}).
-For this reason, the design of new ML approaches for classifying such a kind of data is an important ongoing research topic (\cite{MalLopCar2022}).
+Supervised classification is one of the most extensively studied tasks in \emph{Machine Learning} (ML) thanks to its wide variety of application fields (see \cite{DiaAma2023}).
+Although deep learning algorithms and neural networks currently represent the state-of-the-art paradigms in supervised classification, such methodologies do not always guarantee strong predictive accuracies, particularly when applied to tabular data (see \cite{GunSepBaeOskLem2021}).
+Additionally, these techniques tend to be inefficient for low-dimensional inputs because of their high degree of overparametrization (see \cite{CipGon2022}).
+For this reason, the design of innovative data-driven approaches in addressing supervised classification tasks remains a significant field of research (see \cite{MalLopCar2022}).

+According to \cite{Pedro2017}, two optimization-based approaches to supervised classification can be identified in the literature.
+The first relies on classification rules derived from mathematical programming models.
+These techniques aim to minimize misclassification error by optimizing observable criteria.
+This approach, primarily developed within the Operations Research literature, can be seen as an extension of the Fisher's \textit{Linear Discriminant Function} (see \cite{fisher1936use}).
+The second group of methods, rooted in statistical learning theory, focuses on developing predictive algorithms with guaranteed generalization ability.
+These classifiers are constructed by optimizing sample accuracy measures associated with distribution-free bounds on misclassification probabilities.
+This line of research has led to the development of \textit{Support Vector Machines} (SVMs, see \cite{VapChe1974}).

-In this paper, we focus our attention on the \emph{Support Vector Machine} (SVM), one of the best-known ML tools for classification.
-Given two sets of labelled training data, SVM consists in finding the best classifier capable to predict the category of new unlabelled observations (\cite{VapChe1974}).
-Thanks to its simplicity and efficiency, SVM has received strong attention in the ML literature.
-In the last few years, significant methodological developments as well as applications to many managerial contexts have occurred: microeconomics (\cite{ValApaGuer2021}), finance (\cite{DeL2010,ZhoGaoXiaoWangLiu2021}), scheduling (\cite{GolZhaDre2023}), and business analytics (\cite{MalDomOlaVerb2021,MalLopVai2020}), to name a few.
+Classical SVMs consist in identifying the best classifier in the form of a hyperplane or a kernel-induced decision boundary that geometrically separates two sets of labelled training data using a structural risk minimization principle (see \cite{Vap1995}).
+Due to their simplicity and efficiency, SVMs have received strong attention in the ML literature (see \cite{JiaSid2020}).
+Significant methodological developments have been devised (see, for instance, \cite{CarNogRom2017, CorVap1995, JayKheCha2007, LiuPot2009,MarDeL2020, SchSmoWilBar2000}), making SVMs one of the most powerful tools for supervised classification (see \cite{Pedro2017}).
+The range of applications includes finance (see \cite{DeL2010,IslKwoKim2025}), scheduling (see \cite{GolZhaDre2023}), and business analytics (see \cite{MalDomOlaVerb2021,MalLopVai2020}), to name a few.